 In column 3, I account for intergenerational mobility, i.e. the living standard parents expect for their offsprings relative to their own living standard.
-Employing this information reveals a significant difference in CONSPEED between those who expect their children to have a lower living standard and those who expect them to have the same or a higher living standard.
-In particular, parents who expect their children to have a lower living standard favor a significantly faster consolidation than non-parents or parents who expect them to have the same or a better living standard.
+Employing this information reveals that parents who expect their children to have a lower living standard favor a significantly stronger consolidation than non-parents or parents who expect them to have the same or a better living standard.

-Similarly, I employ information about whether respondents think that government debt will constitute a burden for their children (col. 4).
+Next, I employ information about whether respondents think that government debt will constitute a burden for their children (column 4).
 Again, results are very similar: those parents who consider debt to be a burden for their children differ both from those parents who do not think so and from non-parents.
 Based on answers about whether debt will be a burden for children, I construct a variable indicating whether parents would increase their saving effort and inherit more if the debt-to-GDP ratio will not be reduced.
 Among parents who consider debt a burden for their children, about 46% of respondents answer that they would increase their inheritances and, as expected, this share is increasing with income.
 From basic Ricardian equivalence considerations one could expect that parents who plan to increase bequests have a lower CONSPEED than those who do not plan to increase their bequests.
 However, the opposite result is obtained: plans to increase bequests are correlated with a higher CONSPEED.